-If this option works well, it might be the best solution, since the preferred technology for mobility simulations, because of its closeness to physics simulations, will probably remain C++/MPI, while the preferred technology for agent simulations may be Java.

-• Given all the different drawbacks with the existing and emerging technologies, another option is to write the communication library by yourself (Gloor, 2001).
+- One option would be, once more, to write the MobSim itself in Java.
+A problem, as discussed in Sec.
+3.2.7, is that there is not standardized MPI support for Java. - Another option would be to write everything in C++ together with MPI.
+This option could not benefit from any Java-based technology, but it might be the fastest path to a working system.
+It would have the disadvantage that it would essentially be restricted to Unix (although there are MPI implementations for Windows).
+In addition, it is restricted by the limitations imposed by MPI.
+One of those restrictions is that it is difficult if not impossible to have "self-registering modules".
+By this we mean a system where all modules are started asynchronously and where they establish their respective existence plus the communication channels by themselves rather than by design.
+For example, a new router could be added to the system, it would broadcast its capabilities, and the simulation could incorporate it while it is running.
+Such automatic registration techniques would simplify the running of distributed simulations as well as the prototyping of new modules. - Another option is to leave the MobSim in C++/MPI, but use Java on the strategy level.
+The open question is how to couple those two levels; one option is to use MPI in spite of the non-standard MPI implementation for Java.
+This is in fact possible, but differences of the internal representation of data items between C++ and Java need to be considered (Cetin, 2005). - Given all the different drawbacks with the existing and emerging technologies, another option is to write the communication library yourself (Gloor, 2001, 2005).
 For example, one can use TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) directly.
 TCP enables reliable communication, resending packets until safe arrival is confirmed; UDP sends packets out and then forgets about them.
 The disadvantage of TCP is that each computational node needs to maintain connections with each other computational node that it wants to talk to, leading to a large number of communication channels that need to be maintained.
-All this is not necessary with a UDP-based communication, which however has the disadvantage that messages can get lost and which in consequence makes any distributed implementation extremely difficult to debug, and also difficult to use since one needs to distinguish between effects caused by the simulated dynamics, and effects caused by the computational implementation.
-Nevertheless, the UDP-implementation is closer to peer-to-peer communication systems, which are a topic of much current research, and which also do not assume reliability.
+All this is not necessary with a UDP-based communication, which, however, has the disadvantage that messages can get lost and which in consequence makes any distributed implementation extremely difficult to debug, and also difficult to use since one needs to distinguish between effects caused by the simulated dynamics, and effects caused by the computational implementation.
+Nevertheless, the UDP-implementation is closer to peer-to-peer communication systems , which are a topic of much current research, and which also do not assume reliability.
 Therefore, a simulation technology designed with UDP might be able to take advantage of peer-to-peer research results, which may not be possible for a simulation technology designed with TCP.

-Summary of "Distributed computing"
+3.7.6 Summary of "Distributed computing"

 Tab.
 2 summarizes the advantages and disadvantages of the parallel and distributed approaches discussed in this test.
 Overall, one can maybe say that the approach of distributed software agents, as visualized by Fig. 1, is very promising but also very experimental.
-Besides the experimental stage in the area of software agents alone, it is unclear which technology is best able to couple the software agents on the strategy level with the physical mobility simulation which uses computational physics techniques.
+Besides the experimental stage in the area of software agents alone, it is unclear which technology is best able to couple the software agents on the strategy level with the physical MobSim which uses computational physics techniques.
 In the meantime, there will be single-CPU implementations of agent technology.
 They will help understanding the issues of agent-based computation of travel behavior, but it is unclear if they will be able to simulate large scale scenarios within acceptable computing time.